ImDamianHehe/AuraDE-Linux/README.md

 # How to install:

 Step 1: copy auramass file and start-aurade
-To do that, you need to Download the files in https://github.com/ImDamianHehe/AuraDE-Linux/tree/main/jar%20file(s) then do these commands:
+To do that, you need to Download all the files in https://github.com/ImDamianHehe/AuraDE-Linux/tree/main/jar%20file(s) then do these commands:

 Create Directories
     mkdir ~/.local/aurade